Salzburg, Österreich - Things to Do in Salzburg

 When to Visit

-Salzburg is beautiful year-round, but the best time to visit is late spring through early fall (May-September) when weather is warmest and all attractions are fully operational.
-Summer months offer the famous Salzburg Festival (July-August), featuring world-class classical music and opera performances, though this is also peak tourist season with higher prices and larger crowds.
-Winter transforms the city into a magical wonderland, especially during the Christmas season (November-January) when traditional markets fill the squares with festive atmosphere, though some outdoor attractions may have limited hours and weather can be unpredictable.
+Salzburg is beautiful year-round, but the best time to visit is late spring through early fall (May to September) when weather is warmest and all attractions are fully operational.
+Summer brings the famous Salzburg Festival (July-August), offering world-class classical music and opera performances, though this is also the busiest and most expensive time.
+Spring (April-May) and early autumn (September-October) offer pleasant weather, fewer crowds, and beautiful scenery with blooming flowers or autumn colors.
+Winter can be magical with Christmas markets and snow-covered Alpine scenery, though some outdoor attractions may have limited hours and weather can be unpredictable.

 Insider Tips

-Purchase the Salzburg Card for significant savings on attractions and transport - it pays for itself after visiting just 2-3 major sites
+Purchase the Salzburg Card for free public transport and attraction entries - it pays for itself if you visit 3+ attractions

 Explore Activities in Salzburg